bbauska/BI-JS-for-webdev/README.md

 By using the methods like createElement, appendChild, removeChild, web developers can create dynamic and responsive web pages that provide a rich and engaging user experience for the users.
 In the next lesson, we will see how to use Ajax to load content dynamically.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-12">2.12 Using AJAX to load content dynamically (7:03)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Hi there.
 In the previous lesson, we learned how to create a new move DOM elements using JavaScript.
 Now in this lesson, we will learn how to use AJAX to load content dynamically.
 Let&apos;s get started.